 Body Art Henna for Hair.

 Henna is henna.
-Pure is pure.
 And pure henna is just that : pure henna.
-It’s botanical name is lawsonia inermis.
+The botanical name for henna is lawsonia inermis.
 It doesn’t have to have a name like “BAQ” attached to it once you know what henna is .
-The key is to check that your herbal hair dye ingredients are only 100% lawsonia inermis and buy from a reputable source.
-Henna simply doesn’t have to be hot out of the grinding machine and ground and sieved several times to give superb colour in your hair.
+The key is to check that your herbal hair dye ingredients are only 100% lawsonia inermis .
+And to buy from a reputable source.
+Henna for hair simply doesn’t have to be hot out of the grinding machine and ground and sieved several times to give superb colour in your hair.

 Renaissance Henna’s BAQ Henna for hair is 100% lawsonia inermis and colours hair with a passion.
 Both our Renaissance Henna Red BAQ Henna and Renaissance Henna Organic BAQ Henna (Simply the Best Henna) give superb colour and have a naturally high lawsone dye content.
-The henna plants are carefully harvested, dried, crushed and sieved.
+These henna plants are carefully harvested before their leaves are gently dried, crushed and sieved.

-But so does our non BAQ Pakeezah henna which is what we recommend for henna beginners.
-The reason why we recommend straight pure henna without the frills for the start of the journey is so that you can gauge exactly what it does.
-If you don’t start at the beginning, how will you compare results on your henna journey ?
-Straight henna gives just as dramatic hair fire results as body art henna !
+Our non BAQ Pakeezah henna which we recommend for henna beginners also gives stunning hair colour.
+The reason why we recommend straight pure henna without the frills for the start of your henna journey is so that you can see exactly what it does.
+Straight henna gives just as dramatic fiery results as body art henna !
 BAQ henna may be easier to work with due to its finer consistency, but at the end of the day henna is henna and it’s going to colour splash your hair a shade of auburn.

 Here’s what henna expert Kenzi – founder of henna tribe (sadly, the tribe no longer exists) – said about the differences between body art henna and henna for hair :